Musicboard-Berlin > Funding > Residencies > Ris-Orangis/Paris

 6 Application

-The following information and documents must be supplied, in German or in English, using exclusively the application tool that can be accessed via the button at the end of this page:
+The following information and documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:

 motivation and presentation of the planned artistic project in the context of the residency